 #5.
 Wine pair it

 You might wanna think with your wallet here but seriously, you came all the way to have a dinner at Loco and all of a sudden you’re thinking about money? #Dubious.
 Jump in and go for the wine pairing to complete the set, especially because they’re all portuguese (thumbs up!).
 However, in case you want to save the money to come back the week after, fair enough.
 We suggest at least a bottle of wine for two to join the meal plus water.
 However, if you aren’t into wines at all, you can chose between artisanal beer and homemade fermented fruit juices.

 #6.
 Setting up a trend

 Forget about standards, notions and sequences as you’ll not start your meal with the couvert – it only arrives after a few intense moments.
-And I know what you’re thinking – who thinks about the couvert anyway? – BUT, at Loco, everyone.
-It is by far one of the best ones I had in a long time.
-Those butters are perfect rounded sins that melted my cold heart.
+And we know what you’re thinking – who thinks about the couvert anyway? – BUT, at Loco, everyone.
+It’s by far one of the best ones we had in a long time.
+Those butters are perfect rounded sins that melted our cold heart.
 The type that are even sinful to think.
 And the steak sauce in the pan … oh yeah, there’s a sauce in a pan!
 And it ends here.

 #7.
 1000 soldiers for the battle

 A large portion of the restaurant is occupied by the open kitchen from where you can follow all the precise moves from Loco soldiers.
 The front-of-the-house staff is also extremely attentive and different faces will accompany you throughout the night.
 We found a distinctive and interesting detail that almost each team member was able to properly and precisely present a dish.
 You don’t see it that often.